Mystical Marrakech Overland Adventure (Double)

 At the heart of Marrakech is the famous Djemaa el Fna Square, whose fame is based on its charm rather than its beauty.
 Something is always happening here -- there is an almost-tangible atmosphere.
 It is where people meet in the daytime, but the square really comes to life in the evening when musicians, acrobats, snake-charmers, vendors and storytellers entertain an appreciative audience.
 Spend some time at leisure here.

 Head to the hotel to check in and freshen up.
-Transfer to a local authentic restaurant for a sumptuous Moroccan dinner.
+Transfer to a local authentic restaurant for a Moroccan dinner.
 Overnight in Marrakech.

 Day 2 (B/L)